SynthAether/metric-flow-matching/README.md

 ## Running Experiments

 All hyperparameters used for the experiments in the paper are located in the [`config`](./configs) folder, with specific definitions in [`mfm/train/parsers.py`](./mfm/train/parsers.py).
 To specify the data location, use the `--working_dir` flag.

-For example:
+To specify the experiment to run use `--config_path` flag, for example:

 ```bash
 python -m mfm.train.main --config_path ./config/arch/ot-mfm.yaml